FaustinCarter/scraps/README.rst

 - convert_notebooks.sh: A handy little bash script to turn the Example# notebooks into rst files in the docs folder properly.

+- readthedocs.yml and environment.yml: These are needed to properly build the documentation hosted at RTD.

 Support
 ------
 Please post any bugs or feature requests here on GitHub.
 Bugs will be squashed ASAP.